This is the multi-page printable view of this section. Click here to print.

 In ClusterManagementAddOn, spec.supportedConfigs is a list of configuration types supported by the add-on. defaultConfig represents the namespace and name of the default add-on configuration.
 In scenarios where all add-ons have the same configuration.
 Only one configuration of the same group and resource can be specified in the defaultConfig.

-In the example below, add-ons on all the clusters will use “default-deploy-config” and “default-example-config”.
+In the example below, add-ons on all the clusters will use “default-deploy-config” and “default-addon-template”.

 apiVersion: addon.open-cluster-management.io/v1alpha1